-Ullr Fest will celebrate 57 years this December 11-15, 2019, and the Town of Breckenridge invites snow lovers of all ages to join the party.
-During Ullr Fest in Breckenridge, don’t be surprised to see horned Viking hats adorning the heads of skiers and snowboarders, the biggest bonfire in town, and more than 12,000 Ullr enthusiasts filling the streets for the Ullr Parade with crazy float participants skiing off jumps on Main Street or gliding along town in a hot tub.
-Join us to rejoice with Ullr himself… he’s ready for a good party.
+Ullr Fest will celebrate 57 years this December 9-12, 2020, and the Town of Breckenridge invites snow lovers of all ages to join the party.
+During Ullr Fest in Historic Breckenridge, don’t be surprised to see horned Viking hats adorning the heads of skiers and snowboarders.
+Join us for the biggest bonfire in town and more than 12,000 Ullr enthusiasts filling the streets for the Ullr Parade with crazy float participants skiing off jumps on Main Street or gliding along town in a hot tub.
+Pray for snow with us and Ullr himself… he’s ready for a good party.

-- Break the 2019 Breckenridge Distillery Community Shot “unofficial” World Record
+Break the 2020 Breckenridge Distillery Shotski® “unofficial” World Record

-- Prove your dedication to the cold at Ullr Ice Plunge
+Prove your dedication to snow at the Ullr Bonfire

 Wednesday, December 11

 Continuing 58 years of tradition, two local residents are chosen as the Ullr King and Queen for their contributions in the community and their love of snow.
 2019 Ullr Fest King & Queen are Carl Scofield and Leigh Girvin.